Education Performance and Spending Dashboard

 General Information & Demographics

-School and District locations and information were gathered from the USBE website, and student and teacher counts were calculated using course records; a student or teacher is included in this count if they took/taught at least one class in the selected school or district.
+School and District locations and information were gathered from the USBE website, and student and teacher counts were calculated using course records; a student or teacher is included in this count if they took or taught at least one class in the selected school or district.
 The student count can be slightly different from enrollment counts because a student may be enrolled in one school but may also take a class in another school.
 Class size was calculated by taking the average of the student count for each class in the school/district.
 Classes are defined as a unique combination of Term, Cycle, Class Period, and Course Section, which are part of course records.
 AP, Concurrent Enrollment (CE), Dual Language Immersion (DLI), and IB class lists were gathered using core code information found on the USBE website and course records.

 Student demographics were calculated using student enrollment records gathered from the USBE.
 Records containing information from 10 or fewer students were removed to protect student privacy.